 The World Health Organization definition of health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 In this light, Powerful Visions is very concerned about the suffering of so many of God’s people that has arisen from the current Coronavirus Pandemic that is changing our reality of life that we may have considered “normal.”
 We want our nation, and our world to be safe and practice social distancing, personal cleansing protocols and have support for our medical community, food providers, authentic leaders and all those who are answering the high call to serve and help us survive and fight this unprecedented virus.
 Our social and economic landscape will be forever changed, however we believe that the principles of our organization will lead is into the rebirth of a stronger, united and resilient community of faith.
 I ask you this question, what is your vision for the future?
 With all the uncertainty in the global financial markets, our gross unpreparedness for a biomedical crisis of this proportion in the midst of an outbreak of fear and anxiety that has been embedded in the hearts and minds of so many, what is the vision for our future?
 Vision is defined both as the faculty or state of being able to see and the ability to think about or plan the future with imagination.
-As a follower of the teachings of the late Dr. Myles Munroe, Powerful Visions Founder and CEO, Rev. Thomas Holmes embraced his mentor’s powerful vision.
+As a follower of the teachings of Pastor A.R.
+Bernard and the late Dr. Myles Munroe, Powerful Visions Founder and CEO, Rev. Thomas Holmes embraced his mentors with a powerful vision.
 We believe that we must understand our purpose and 20/20 vision will be made clearer when we see ourselves not through the eyes of what we see or experience through our feelings, but by submitting to the power source internally that guides us on our journey through the valleys and over the mountains to becoming who we were created by way of our God given purpose and collective identity.
 Dr. Munroe said that “Purpose is when you know and understand what you were born to accomplish and Vision is when you see it in your mind and begin to imagine it.”
-We each have a role in the rebuilding of our community.
-We have to see it first in our heart to believe it!
+Pastor A.R.
+Bernard says “That if you do not have a vision for the future then your future is threatened to be a repeat of the past.”
+We believe that new BIDEN/HARRIS administration’s vision for future of building back better requires that we each individual and community most work together in a spirit of collaboration.
+We each have a role in the rebuilding of our community and we have to see it first in our heart to believe it!
 We have to see ourselves moving from chaos to community!
 We as a people of African descent have given the world the advances of knowledge, science, technology and resources to build this global world from the cradle of civilization.

 In the midst of the market crash of 2008, wars in Afghanistan and Iraq, broken communities, financial market uncertainty, inequality, injustice, and a genuine divisions along our differences devoid of authentic love one for another, Powerful Visions was birthed in 2009.
 It was hard to imagine how things could ever recover when this nation was deeply entrenched in fear, uncertainty and mistrust.
 Inspired by the election of President Barack Obama during a time when our country was on the verge of a depression, hope was still on the horizon fueled by his campaign slogan “Yes we Can.”
 Once we did, the vision of the first African American president gave us all hope that anything is possible.
 Michelle Obama said, “History has shown us that courage can be contagious and that Hope can take on a life of its own.”
 So while Covid19 is a contagious disease, courage and hope are more contagious when we are empowered by a united vision of a better tomorrow.
 Can you hear me now?